EwellNeuroLab/Discrimination-CA1/Discrimination 2025 CodeBase/README.md

 ## Dependencies
 Codes were tested in MATLAB R2024b and MATLAB R2025a.
+Note: use the Behavior_codes in a version older that 2025a.
 The PlaceField GUI requires >= R2024a.
 Necessary toolboxes:

 * Statistics and Machine Learning Toolbox
 * Image Processing Toolbox